Skirt refashion: sewing process

 Iron on a piece of fusible interfacing on the lining side on both straps.

 At this point you can turn the straps by hand, but you’ll do much better with using some sort of tube turner.
 My favorite are these Turn-it-All Tubes (*affiliate link*).
-I’ve written here how helpful this tool is, and I’m proving it’s worth now!
+The Turn-it-All tubes make the top of my 11 helpful sewing tools list, and I’m proving it’s worth now!

 Hover over the gallery pics for the next steps:

 Stitch all the way around the straps 1/8″ from the pressed edge.

 Pin the straps to the outer bib right sides together.
 The top of the straps should be 3/4″ from the bib’s top edge.

 Next, roll up the straps so that they’re out of the way.

 Match the right side of the outer bib to right side of the bib lining.
 The straps will be sandwiched in between the bib pieces.